"Now faith is being sure of what we hope for and certain of what we do not see." Hebrews 11:1

 I haven't heard back from the Kansas Voices prose & poetry contest, so guess I'm not a winner or runner-up this year.
 I enjoy my job teaching art at Sedan Elementary.
 It's two days a week, and so leaves time for writing and painting.
 The kids are busy making piñatas and other Fiesta decorations for our Spring Book Fair.

-SATURDAY, DECEMBER 21: PRAIRIE WRITERS Christmas Party in the Kansas Room, on the 2nd floor of Independence Public Library at 11:00am.
-Visitors and new members are always welcome for mutual encouragement and sharing market tips.
+SATURDAY, MARCH 15: PRAIRIE WRITERS will meet in the Kansas Room, 2nd floor of Independence Public Library at 11:00am.
+Visitors are always welcome to join us for encouragement and sharing market tips.
 This month's assignment: "She thought she was my girlfriend" or "He thought he was my boyfriend."

 ARROWHEAD'S LOST HOARD continues to gain readership with its theme of blended families.
 Join Craig, Tony, Kim and Fiona in their hunt for Roman treasure on a fictional British island.
 To order a signed copy for $10.00, plus $2.00 S/H, go to CONTACT page at top.

 SECRET OF THE SEVENTH GATE, a Persian adventure, is available from Royal Fireworks Press, one of the Quick Links in the right-hand column.
 To view the rest of this site, click on MY WORKS...BIO...and BLOG at top of page.
 My books may also be purchased at: The RED BUFFALO store in Sedan, Kansas; MAGNOLIA HEALTH & HOME in Independence, Kansas; HASTINGS BOOKS in Bartlesville, Oklahoma; and the BRITISH EMPORIUM in Grapevine, Texas.